 Home-based documentation needs to be submitted before August 1st of the incoming student's first year at iForward to be considered for academic credit.
-Failure to do so may result in students being assigned as a freshman.
+Failure to do so may result in no credit granted.
 While attending iForward, home-based credits earned are not accepted as transferable credits into iForward.
 A more comprehensive home-based policy is found on the Grantsburg School District website.